psathyrella/weatherscraper/readme.md

 The current forecast should be displayed [here](http://htmlpreview.github.io/?https://github.com/psathyrella/weatherscraper/blob/current-forecast/_html/weather.html).

+...dammit but it isn't.
+Hm... not refreshing properly.

 ## credit

 This is pretty much just [lost in the mountains](http://lost-in-the-mountains.com/washington_climbing.php), but with temperature, wind, and precipitation.